johnson-white/react-three-fiber-cannon-drei-007/Readme.md

 Finalise low and medium fidelity 2D wireframes.
 Finalise low and medium fidelity 3D wireframes.

+Pages currently exist at the origin point and we use React Router to navigate between them.
+Test decoupling the two pages into separate locations:

+- On App Level, render two meshes with a Html wrapper and Page component in each
+- Position meshes away from each other (symmetrical of origin with plenty of space in between ideal for testing), update scene co-ordinates in App to make these observable
+- Function that updates scene should still be passed into NavBar
+  - Refactor NavBar to no longer use React Router but still update scene onClick

 Highest level component that:

 - animates camera constantly towards camera position and lookAt position ✔️